ceritium/fast_bundler/README.md

 # FastBundler

-Increase the limit of 100 to 1.000 gems to use the metadata api instead download the indexs.
+Increase the limit of 100 to 1.000 gems to use the metadata api instead downloading all the indexs.

-Use under your responsability, It's experimental, I don't know how could affect to rubygems...
+Use under your own responsability, It's experimental, I don't know the impact in rubygems...

 ## Installation